Skip to main content

 Upon arrival in Canada, students must present the following documents

-• Accepted application for a study permit (the study permit will be issued to you by the customs officer);
+• Study permit application approved (the study permit will be issued by the border officer)

 In addition to a passport valid for the duration of your stay, all students must apply for an F1 or J1 visa (unless you are a US citizen).